toliver38/coun7er/countermeasures/CM0140_ConfigureWindowsAuditPolicy.md

 - Ensure that audit policies at least meet Microsoft's baseline recommendations for event logging, found at <https://learn.microsoft.com/en-us/windows-server/identity/ad-ds/plan/security-best-practices/audit-policy-recommendations>.
 - Ensure audit policies are enabled on all machines.
 - Check that all monitored events have all (or most) of the following attributes to minimize false positives:
-	- High liklihood that occurence means unauthorized or malicious activity.
+	- High likelihood that occurrence means unauthorized or malicious activity.
 	- Low number of false positives.
-	- Event's occurence results in an investigation.
+	- Event's occurrence results in an investigation.
-	- A single occurence of the even indicates unauthorized activity OR an accumulation of events above an expected baseline.
+	- A single occurrence of the even indicates unauthorized activity OR an accumulation of events above an expected baseline.
 - Ensure that antivirus disabling or removal is logged.
 - Ensure that privileged account actions are logged.